Military prison: Portugal

 The only military prison in Portugal is the Estabelecimento Prisional Militar, located at Tomar.

 Spain

-The only military prison in Spain is the Establecimiento Penitenciario Militar at Alcalá de Henares, near Madrid.
+The only military prison in Spain is named (Establecimiento Penitenciario Militar) and is located at Alcalá de Henares, near Madrid.

 United Kingdom

 The United Kingdom has one military correctional facility.
 (It has no establishments that would be considered prisons.)
 The Military Corrective Training Centre (colloquially known as the Glasshouse after the former military prison in Aldershot), in the town of Colchester, is where non-commissioned servicemen and women who are convicted by military courts and sentenced to more than 28 days, but less than three years, will be incarcerated.
-Women, although in the same prison, are kept separate from men.
+Women and men, although in the same prison, are kept separate from each other.
 The facility is maintained and controlled by the British Army's Military Provost Staff (Adjutant General's Corps).
 More serious offenders with longer sentences are transferred to HM Prison Service as part of their dishonourable discharge.
 There are three categories of prisoner: